 The Holland Centre decided that, in light of the study's findings, the most effective means for overcoming many of the challenges and needs of the community would be to create an itinerant seniors' drop-in and to organise information and referral services for the community.
-The dropin would provide the necessary attention to each individual in the community while at the same time encourage individuals to travel to other communities to widen their social circles.
-The information and referral services.
+The drop-in would provide the necessary attention to each individual in the community while at the same time encourage individuals to travel to other communities to widen their social circles.
+The information and referral service would foster better use of existing services.
 The ultimate goal was to reduce the linguistic and geographic isolation that these seniors experience.
 This seemed to be a very realistic way to address these issues.